InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 ### Vendors using the GVL

-Vendors must use the version of the GVL encoded in the TC String received to determine if they have the legal basis they need to process the user’s data for a given purpose.
+Vendors must use the version of the GVL encoded in the TC String received to determine if they have the legal basis they need to process the user's personal data for a given purpose.

 **Strict restrictions on caching the GVL apply and are detailed in the following section.**